paddypawprints/pitneybowes-shipping-api-csharp/nuget.md

 # Pitney Bowes Shipping API C# Client

 This package provides an easy to use, developer centric .net interface to the Pitney Bowes Shipping API.
-The package uses the [.NET Standard 1.3 framework](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), meaning it is compatible with:
+The package uses the [.NET Standard 2.0 framework](https://docs.microsoft.com/en-us/dotnet/standard/net-standard), meaning it is compatible with:
-* .NET core 1.0 and 2.0
+* .NET core 2.0 and above
-* .NET framework 4.6 and above
+* .NET framework 4.6.1 and above

 Mono and Xamarin are also supported.